nth10sd/bstrap/README.md

 ## Prerequisites
 Create a new repository for your module on GitHub with no files.

-Create a new Python virtual environment using `venv` and switch to it.
+Create a new Python 3.9 (install it beforehand) virtual environment using `venv` and switch to it.

 ```
-$ python3 -u -m venv venv-new && source venv-new/bin/activate && pip install --upgrade pip setuptools wheel
+$ python3.9 -u -m venv venv-new && source venv-new/bin/activate && pip install --upgrade pip setuptools wheel
 ```

 ## Create a new module